progit/progit/de/02-git-basics/01-chapter2.markdown

 If the `git status` command is too vague for you — you want to know exactly what you changed, not just which files were changed — you can use the `git diff` command.
 We’ll cover `git diff` in more detail later; but you’ll probably use it most often to answer these two questions: What have you changed but not yet staged?
 And what have you staged that you are about to commit?
 Although `git status` answers those questions very generally, `git diff` shows you the exact lines added and removed — the patch, as it were.

 Wenn dir die Ausgabe des Befehl `git status` nicht aussagekräftig genug ist, weil du exakt wissen willst, was sich geändert hat - und nicht lediglich, welche Dateien überhaupt geändert wurden - kannst du den `git diff` Befehl verwenden.
-Wir werden `git diff` später noch mal im Detail besprechen, aber du wirst diesen Befehl in der Regel verwenden wollen, um eine der folgenden, zwei Fragen zu beantworten: Was hast du geändert, aber noch nicht für einen Commit vorgemerkt?
-Und was hast du für einen Commit bereits vorgemerkt?
-Während `git status` diese Fragen nur mit Dateinamen beantwortet, zeigt dir `git diff` exakt an, welche Zeilen hinzugefügt, geändert und entfernt wurden. (xxx "the patch, as it were" ??? xxx)
+Wir werden `git diff` später noch einmal im Detail besprechen, aber du wirst diesen Befehl in der Regel verwenden wollen, um eine der folgenden, zwei Fragen zu beantworten: Was hast du geändert, aber noch nicht für einen Commit vorgemerkt?
+Und welche Änderungen hast du für einen Commit bereits vorgemerkt?
+Während `git status` diese Fragen nur mit Dateinamen beantwortet, zeigt dir `git diff` exakt an, welche Zeilen hinzugefügt, geändert und entfernt wurden.
+Dies entspricht gewissermaßen einem Patch.

 Let’s say you edit and stage the `README` file again and then edit the `benchmarks.rb` file without staging it.
 If you run your `status` command, you once again see something like this:

-Nehmen wir an, du hast die Datei README geändert und für einen Commit in der Staging Area vorgemerkt.
+Nehmen wir an, du hast die Datei `README` geändert und für einen Commit in der Staging Area vorgemerkt.
 Dann änderst du außerdem die Datei `benchmarks.rb`, fügst sie aber noch nicht zur Staging Area hinzu.
 Wenn du den `git status` Befehl ausführst, zeigt er dir in etwa Folgendes an:

 	$ git status
 	# On branch master